Straight from the Farm to your Family's table

 Our working birds—Cayuga, Silver Appleyard, Silver Swedish, Welsh Harlequin, and Mallard Trout Indian Runner ducks, along with Roman Tufted geese and Royal Palm turkeys—play an essential role in the rhythm of the farm.

 They provide natural pest control, enrich the soil, and bring a sense of life and movement to the ridge.
-Our Hyacinth Macaws also contribute to our mission by inspiring awareness for species that depend on healthy ecosystems to survive.
+Our Macaws also contribute to our mission by inspiring awareness for species that depend on healthy ecosystems to survive.

 Our approach blends permaculture with the natural wild woods surrounding the farm, creating a landscape where native ecology and cultivation work hand in hand.